Is Safari blocking Google Analytics?

 Industry experts have already got their hands on the Big Sur public beta and proven that Safari is still acting like it normally would.

-Google Developer Expert and co-founder of 8-bit-sheep Simo Ahava pointed out the following:
+Google Developer Expert and co-founder of 8-bit-sheep Simo Ahava pointed this out.

 In short, the ITP feature of Safari has been limiting Google Analytics to some degree since 2017, and user tracking through Google Analytics will go on as normal when the next iteration of Safari comes out.